Board Games, Meet Video Games

 That was it.
 All our other mechanics were gone - it was a worker placement platformer.

 It was the right direction, but the game was still bad.
 Everything was jumbled together.
 Your strategic decisions were overwhelmed by the sheer necessity of constant action.
 We took two major steps to rectify this.

 First, we divided up the game into days.
 Each day, players could assign their workers to perform one action, like a round in a board game.
 They could also wait as long as they wanted before waking up to start the day.
 This allowed players to form a plan for what they wanted to do that day, so they could think strategically instead of just rushing around.
 But because the game was still action-based during the day, quick thinking and adaptability remained important.

 Second, we brought back the auction, adapting the mechanic from M.U.L.E.'s land grants.
 Players bid a special resource, silver (later goats), which was not used to gain points in rituals.

 Suddenly, we had a flexible economy.
 We could balance things with goat costs.
 Players could be more creative with their strategies, depending on how they balanced goats versus rituals.
 In a word, the game could breathe.

 After those changes, we felt like we had something good.
 It’s been a long process of iteration, especially on the visual side, and we’re still trying to improve it to be the best it can be.

 We love Sumer, and we’re excited to get it into your hands.
 If it's successful, we hope to design more games like it.
 We also hope to inspire others, just like M.U.L.E. inspired us, to combine board game design with video game technology and explore this promising new genre.

-Here’s to Dani Bunten Berry, and here’s to the future.
+Here’s to Dani Bunten, and here’s to the future.